mandrasch/not-a-real-screenreader/README.md

 ## Current limitations

+- does not support going into subgroups, very basic implementation
 - does not support clicking on links / navigating to other pages currently
 - does not support form input
 - speech output has no language support, maybe use another library?